ARlinklabs/docs/getting-started/quickstart.md

 {% tab title="Custom ArNS Name" %}
 1. Enable "Custom ArNS Name" in deployment settings
 2. Enter your preferred name (e.g., `myapp`)
-3. Your application will be available at: `myapp_arlink.ar-io.dev`
+3. Your application will be available at: `myapp_arlink.arweave.net`

 {% hint style="info" %}
-Custom names must be unique across ARlink.
+Custom names must be unique across Arlink.
 If your chosen name is taken, try adding a unique identifier.
 {% endhint %}
 {% endtab %}